There are MILLIONS of things to do in Sligo…

 At a staggering 150m, Sruth in Aghaidh an Aird (also referred to as ‘the Devil’s Chimney’ online) is one of Ireland’s highest waterfalls.

 There’s a 45-minute moderately strenuous walk that’ll take you up to see it in action.
-Just keep in mind that if you visit when it hasn’t been raining it won’t be flowing.
+Here’s a handy guide to the walk to follow.